So you want to be a lacrosse official?

-Now, don't be fooled: if you've played before, this is a great opportunity to stay involved with the game if you've played before, or get involved if you haven't had any previous exposure: both are welcome!
+Becoming a certified lacrosse official is a great opportunity to stay involved with the game if you've played before, or get involved if you haven't had any previous exposure: both are welcome!
 Just know that, as lacrosse is a field game, it can sometimes be physically challenging and mentally taxing.
-While physical and mental fitness are not paramount to being a good official, they certainly can't hurt.

-Now, if you're still with us, then check out the list below of the steps you need to take to get certified and on the field for PIAA and Youth US Lacrosse Games.
+Now, if you're still with us, then check out the list below of the steps you need to take to get certified and on the field for PIAA and Youth USA Lacrosse Games.

-In case you hadn't already surmised it, US Lacrosse is the nationwide parent organization through which all lacrosse officials get certified and trained.
-You will be asked to pay for your registration, which includes the USA Lacrosse Youth Rule Book, which will be your primary reference resource for youth contests.
-You will also receive a USL membership number which should be forwarded to ALOA (firstname.lastname@example.org) If you have any questions, please don't hesitate to reach out to ALOA's executive board or webmaster: we are more than happy to help you out.
-To go to the US Lacrosse Registration page, click the USL logo below.
+In case you hadn't already surmised it, USA Lacrosse is the nationwide parent organization through which all lacrosse officials become certified and trained.
+There is a fee for your USA Lacrosse registration, which includes the USA Lacrosse Youth Rule Book, which will be your primary reference resource for youth contests.
+You will also receive a USL membership number which should be forwarded to ALOA (firstname.lastname@example.org) If you have any questions, please don't hesitate to reach out to ALOA's trainers (email@example.com).
+We are more than happy to help you out.
+To go to the USA Lacrosse Registration page, click the logo below.

-Once you get registered for US Lacrosse, you will have access to their online learning database.
-You will automatically be assigned some basic courses on mechanics and rules enforcement, and you will be required to take an open book USL exam.
+Once you get registered for USA Lacrosse, you will have access to their online learning database.
+You will automatically be assigned some basic courses on mechanics and rules enforcement, and you will be required to take 2 open book USA Lacrosse exams.
 We would HIGHLY ENCOURAGE you to wait until you receive your rulebook in the mail before attempting your test.
 It stands to reason that it's more difficult to take an open book exam without the book!
 Not only is it easier for you to answer each question, as sometimes the answers are counter-intuitive, but it should force you to crack the rulebook and start developing your own approach towards studying the rules.
 To access the exams, click on the link below, sign in with your email and password, and follow the links: Officials > Certification Programs > Access Exams

-There's only one more test you need to take: the PIAA Certification test.
 Clicking on the PIAA Logo below will take you to the registration page for the PIAA.
 Once registered, you will receive the NFHS rule book and you will be able to browse and find the PIAA Official's Examination for boy's lacrosse.
-Again, it is open book, so use your rule book to make things a lot easier.
-It can be taken online, but we suggest you download the exam, take the test, and then go back into the website and plug in the answers faster.
-Once you pass that, you will receive a letter in the mail from the PIAA with your PIAA ID card and a uniform patch, officially certifying you as a PIAA Boy's Lacrosse Official.
-Finally, you must obtain your PA Act 15 clearances and submit them on the PIAA website.
-Directions for this process can be accessed at the following link: http://www.piaa.org/officials/become/clearances.aspx
+It is open book, so use your rule book to make things a lot easier.
+It can be taken online, but we suggest you download the exam, take the test, and then go back into the website and plug in the answers.
+Once you pass, you will receive a letter in the mail from the PIAA with your PIAA ID card and a uniform patch, officially certifying you as a PIAA Boy's Lacrosse Official.
+Finally, you must obtain your PA Act 15 State Background clearances and submit them on the PIAA website.
+Directions for this process can also be accessed by clicking on the PIAA logo below.

 Step 5: Join ALOA